learlab/cfa-transformers/README.md

-# Finetuning Transformers Methods Showcase
+# Assessing the Validity of Finetuned Transformers

 This repository contains code associated with a manuscript in progress.
 The goal of this project is to assess the validity of finetuned transformers for language proficiency assessment.